kelvinleong0529/Web3-Crawler/README.md

 ```
 ## **Parameteres**
 1. **network**: str, must be either of one of the 4 networks above
-2. **address**: str, token's address that you would like to check for
+2. **address**: str, token's address that would like to check for honeypot